SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Experiments

+Figure~\ref{fig:bin2} shows that SpeedCP achieves miscoverage closest to the target level of 0.1 while producing the smallest prediction sets.
+CondCP solves the same regularized quantile regression problem, but it fails to achieve reasonable coverage in several bins and produces overly wide intervals.
+This happens because the optimization solver it relies on does not return exact solutions and outputs conservative approximations.

+In contrast, our path algorithm uses a stable piecewise-linear structure of the problem and tracks boundary events precisely, yielding tighter and more accurate prediction sets.
+Both PCP and RLCP tend to overcover in most bins and produce large prediction sets, as their performance is sensitive to the quality of the base predictor $\hat\mu(\cdot)$.

+Appendix~\ref{appendix:sim} provides additional details on the experimental design, ablations over different sample sizes $n$, and additional conditional coverage results using a neural network predictor.

+\paragraph{Hyperparameter Tuning.} In the theoretical results (e.g., Theorem~\ref{cor: local coverage}), we treat the hyperparameters $(\lambda,\gamma)$ as fixed to preserve exchangeability and avoid additional dependence in the conformal construction.
+In practice, however, we tune $(\lambda,\gamma)$ via cross-validation using the calibration data to avoid introducing an additional validation split, which can substantially increase variability in small-sample settings.
+In Figure \ref{fig:split}, we find empirically that running cross-validation on the calibration set, instead of using a held-out split set, does not significantly impact coverage.
+The resulting marginal and partition-wise coverages are all close to those obtained under a split strategy that reserves part of the calibration data exclusively for tuning (see Appendix~\ref{appendix:calib}).
+When sufficient data are available, we recommend using a held-out split set for hyperparameter selection, so that $(\hat\gamma,\hat\lambda)$ can be chosen independently of the conformal calibration step.

-\paragraph{Molecule Graphs} We evaluate our method on three molecular property prediction benchmarks: QM9, QM7b, and ESOL \citep{wu2018moleculenet}.
-For each dataset, we train a GNN to predict a molecular property: the HOMO–LUMO gap for QM9, polarizability for QM7b, and solubility for ESOL.
-We extract the last 64-dimensional graph embedding after pooling, and reduce it to three dimensions via PCA.
+\paragraph{Molecule Graphs.} We evaluate our method on three molecular property prediction benchmarks: QM9, QM7b, and ESOL \citep{wu2018moleculenet}.
+For each dataset, we train a GNN to predict a molecular property: the HOMO--LUMO gap for QM9, polarizability for QM7b, and solubility for ESOL.
+We extract the last 64-dimensional graph embedding after pooling, and reduce it to 3 dimensions via PCA.
 Our objective is to achieve nominal $0.9$ coverage across this low-dimensional representation of the molecular graphs.
-To assess conditional coverage, we partition the PC space into 6–8 regions using Voronoi tessellation, and compute coverage within each region.
+To assess conditional coverage, we partition the PC space into 6--8 regions using Voronoi tessellation, and compute coverage within each region.
 We aggregate results over 50 random subsamples of 2000 graphs, and report the results in Figure~\ref{fig:molecule} and Table~\ref{tab:1}.
-We observe that SpeedCP achieves nominal coverage consistently across all partitions, while achieving sharp prediction sets.
-We provide more details on the prediction set size of each partition in Appendix~\ref{appendix:real}.